 ARENA DRIVING TRIAL SERIES

 Organizing the Arena Driving Trial Series is one of WWW’s primary jobs.
 An Arena Driving Trial is a casual competition held in one day and includes a dressage test, a cones course and an obstacle course.
 Drivers do not have to dress in traditional attire at these events and horses and carriages do not have to be spit polish clean.
-Trials are held during the winter months, February through April, when most of us have cabin fever and enjoy getting our equines out for some fun.
+Trials can be held during the winter months, March through May, when most of us have cabin fever and enjoy getting our equines out for some fun.
 It is a great way for new drivers to practice the basic skills required for a Combined Driving Event.
 More seasoned competitors enjoy honing their skills and exposing their horses to different situations.

 Educational opportunities are offered to WWW members throughout the year.
 In the past few years, the club has held a clinic on braiding, organized a tour of the Curtis Carriage Museum, presentation by Nate Smith equine nutrition expert to discuss nutrition for performance horses, offered driving clinics with some of the country’s leading drivers, and organized numerous play day drives.
-The club sponsored Thomas Smith for a two day navigator clinics and Bill Twigg for a Carriage Maintenance Seminar, desensitizing clinics with John and Linda Keater and numerous veterinarians on topics ranging from lameness to conditioning.